 Winner: "Best Narrative Feature Award", San Diego Asian Film Festival

-Winner: "Best Narrative Feature Award", Austin Asian Film Festival
+Winner: "Best Narrative Feature Award" and "Audience Choice Award", Austin Asian Film Festival

 Winner: "Best Actress", Los Angeles Asian Pacific Film Festival

 Official Selection: 2017 Slamdance Film Festival, 34th Torino Film Festival, 2017 Atlanta Film Festival, 2017 New Orleans Film Festival, 2017 Newport Beach Film Festival, 2017 St. John's International Women's Film Festival